tjtate/sparkpost-api-documentation/services/bounce_domains_api.md

               "errors" : [
                 {
                   "code" : "8000",
-                  "message" : "Only one bounce domain can be created", "description" : "Can't create more than one bounce domain" }
+                  "message" : "only one bounce domain can be created", "description" : "Can't create more than one bounce domain."
+                }
+              ]
+            }

++ Response 400 (application/json)

+  + Body

+            {
+              "errors" : [
+                {
+                  "code" : "7000",
+                  "message" : "restricted domain",
+                  "description" : "Please contact us at support@sparkpost.com to get this domain authorized for your account."
+                }
               ]
             }